CatalystSoftworks/Catalyst-Tools-for-Blender/README.md

 > If you're working on Windows, be aware that you may have issues with folder permissions when attempting to use the "Build and Start" feature from the "Blender Development" extension.
 Either change Blender to use your custom installation of `python` or edit the file permissions for Blender's application folder and subfolders to get around these issues.

+## Features

-## Feature Set: Selection Operators
+### New Armature Selection Operators

 Menu: `Select`

 A variety of new selection operators are now available.
-These _should_ all be available from the "select" menu for the various object modes and may be specific to different types of objects (like meshes, armatures, etc).
+These selection operators are available when dealing with armatures in either the "Edit Armature" or "Pose" modes.

 > **Note:** Many of these selection operators support alternate modes when activated with alt, shift, or control held.
 The common pattern used for this "power-user" functionality is as follows...
 >